 If you currently have credit card debt with high interest and need help paying it off, we suggest looking into a balance transfer credit card.
 These cards offer introductory balance transfer offers, where you'll get a very reduced rate for a short period of time.

-As an example, one of the best offers is with the MBNA True Line® Mastercard®, which has a balance transfer offer of 0% for 12 months, with a transfer fee of 3% of the amount transferred.
+As an example, one of the best offers is with the MBNA True Line® Mastercard®.
+It has a balance transfer offer of 0% for 12 months, with a transfer fee of 3% of the amount transferred.

-Why it helps: So far, we’ve looked at raising the amount of available credit, but remember that reducing the amount of credit you’re using is another way to boost your utilization ratio.
-For example, if you get your credit card balance down to $500 (from $1,000) and your credit limit stays the same at $3,000, you’ll see your credit utilization go from 33% to around 17%.
+Why it helps: Remember that reducing the amount of credit you're using is another way to boost your utilization ratio.
+For example, if you get your credit card balance down to $500 (from $1,000) and your credit limit stays the same at $3,000, you'll see your credit utilization go from 33% to around 17% – 16.7% to be exact.

 Pay off your credit cards more frequently